vnphanquang/phosphor-icons-tailwindcss/README.md

 ## Why `ph-[info]` and not `ph-info`?

 You may notice this library utilizes Tailwind's support for [arbitrary value](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values), i.e `ph-[info]` instead of `ph-info` to map to the regular info icon.
 This is to avoid unnecessary parsing during development, especially for [Taliwind language server](https://github.com/tailwindlabs/tailwindcss-intellisense).
-Arbitrary value syntax allows only parsing the icons actually being used.
+Arbitrary value syntax allows parsing ad-hoc only the icons actually being used.
 Otherwise, parsing 9000+ icons may cause slow-down that negatively impacts developer experience.

 ## Acknowledgements